shi297096484/Analyzing_56k_font_using_neural_network/tf-embedding-visualization/README.md

 #### Before you run the code, make sure that:

 * Check the requirement.txt file
-* It is highly recommended that use anaconda in installing TensorFlow
+* It is highly recommended that you use anaconda in installing TensorFlow

 ```
 $ cd ~/(Your local path)/Analyzing_56k_font_using_neural_network/tf-embedding-visualization